wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how_to_configure.rst

 There are two ways to disable policies, the simplest one is by renaming the policy file by adding ``.disabled`` (or anything different from `.yaml` or `.yml`) after their YAML extension.
-The second is to disable them from the `ossec.conf` by adding a line such as
+The second is to disable them from the `agent.conf` by adding a line such as

 .. code-block:: xml